ZAMA DANCE SCHOOL CAPE TOWN

 Zama students and graduates have proven themselves, both on the local and international stage, however, Zama is so much more than a dance studio.
 For many, it is a second home and safe space where dance is used as a vehicle for self-discovery and personal growth.
 A belief in one’s ability to succeed plays a major part in making life choices.
-With dance, outcome is quantifiable, and learners discover that self-discipline, focus, and commitment are the steps to success.
+With dance, learners discover that self-discipline, focus, and commitment are the steps to success.

 “There can be no keener revelation of a society’s soul than the way in which it treats its children” – Nelson Mandela

 Students spend a considerable amount of their time at Zama.
 They attend classes three times a week, or more when preparing for performances or exams.

 Mindful that the school does not exist in a vacuum, learners are provided with nutritious meals through the feeding scheme and are encouraged to use the premises to do homework.
 In some cases, support extends to medical and dental care.